Austin Peay State University (English)

 In the past, I have also taught writing workshops outside the classroom, specifically for the Magdalene House, which is an organization that helps women recover from abuse, prostitution, and addiction.
 I have also completed a manuscript for my thesis, and have completed dozens of papers over the years.
 Currently I serve as an advisor & leader for my church's writing group, and have served as president & founder of the creative writing community for Austin Peay State University.
 I also currently serve as a volunteer tutor for Open Books here in Chicago, which is an organization that helps fight against illiteracy among Chicago Public School Students.
 Lastly, I have editing experience, working as a co-editor for Black Tongue Review, an arts & literature magazine.

 In the past, I have been described as a kind, compassionate, and caring educator & person.
 I have also been described as creative, responsible, organized, and detail oriented.
 I am passionate about what I do and the gifts writing offers.
 Hello!
 My name is Kate G. I have a B.A. in English/Creative Writing from Austin Peay State University (2011), and an MFA in poetry from Columbia College Chicago (2013).
-While I was obtaining my undergraduate degree, I worked as a
+While I was obtaining my undergraduate degree, I worked as a Graduate Student Instructor for the English Department.
+I taught 3 sections of Writing and Rhetoric while I was there,

 In most cases, tutors gain approval in a subject by passing a proficiency exam.
 For some subject areas, like music and art, tutors submit written requests to demonstrate their proficiency to potential students.
 If a tutor is interested but not yet approved in a subject, the subject will appear in non-bold font.
 Tutors need to be approved in a subject prior to beginning lessons.